forta-network/disco/README.md

 Forta Network is currently using Disco in production to serve thousands of detection bot images.

-As a similar project and the main inspiration, please make sure to check our [IPDR](https://github.com/ipdr/ipdr)!
+As a similar project and the main inspiration, please make sure to check out [IPDR](https://github.com/ipdr/ipdr)!

 ## Use cases